M. Asher Lawson

 What factors impede deliberation from overriding faulty intuitions?

-How do the perceptions we form of societal issues such as economic inequality shape behaviours?
+How do our perceptions of societal issues (e.g., economic inequality) shape behaviours?
+How does this vary across cultures?

 How is gender bias expressed in organisational language and how does such bias shape women's experiences in the workplace?